Ohio State settling some suits over doc abuse; cost unclear

 Strauss' personnel records indicate he worked at five other schools before Ohio State.
 None of those has said any concerns were raised about him.

-The claims about Strauss are strikingly similar to allegations made public this year alleging decades-old abuse by another sports doctor who worked at the University of Michigan during the same era.
+The claims about Strauss are strikingly similar to accusations made public this year alleging decades-old abuse by another sports doctor who worked at the University of Michigan during the same era.

 Follow Franko on Twitter at http://www.twitter.com/kantele10.
-See AP's coverage about the allegations here: https://apnews.com/OhioStateTeamDoctor.
+See AP's coverage of the allegations here: https://apnews.com/OhioStateTeamDoctor.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.